N1 highway (Philippines): Muntinlupa

 N1 resumes below the Alabang Viaduct of South Luzon Expressway (SLEX/E2/AH26) in Alabang, Muntinlupa, where it intersects with SLEX's Alabang Exit, East Service Road, N411 (Alabang–Zapote Road), and N142 (Montillano Street).
-The highway assumes the name Maharlika Highway, Manila South Road, or locally, National Road.
+The highway assumes the name Maharlika Highway, Manila South Road, or locally, National Road or Old National Road.
 It runs as a commercial artery through the city up to the boundary with Laguna in San Pedro over the Tunasan River.
-However, this section does not assume the Asian Highway 26 concurrency, which is designated instead to South Luzon Expressway.
+However, this section does not assume the Asian Highway 26 concurrency, which is designated instead to SLEX.

 Calabarzon

 San Pedro to Calamba

 N1 generally serves as a four-lane toll-free highway serving the suburban cities of northwestern Laguna alongside the tolled South Luzon Expressway.
 Most sections of N1 between San Pedro and Calamba serve as commercial streets bypassing the old poblacions.
 Most of N1 is four-lane with a painted median divider.

 It enters Laguna in San Pedro, where it serves as a major commercial street, with a maximum of four lanes.
-It then enters the cities of Biñan, Santa Rosa, Cabuyao, and Calamba, where it turns southwest at its intersection with N66 (Calamba–Pagsanjan Road) at the Calamba Crossing.
+It then enters the cities of Biñan, Santa Rosa, Cabuyao, and Calamba, where it turns southwest past its intersection with N66 (Calamba–Pagsanjan Road) at the Calamba Crossing.
 In barangay Real, the highway is alternatively known as Real Road.

 Calamba to Tayabas

-N1 soon crosses the South Luzon Expressway at the Calamba Exit, where the concurrency with the Asian Highway 26 returns on the highway, and passes through several barangays in Calamba.
+N1 soon crosses the South Luzon Expressway at the Calamba Exit, where the concurrency with the Asian Highway 26 returns on the highway, and passes through several western barangays in Calamba.
 It then enters the province of Batangas in Santo Tomas, where it intersects with STAR Tollway and bypasses the poblacion.
-At the roundabout intersection with N4 (Jose P. Laurel Highway) and Governor Carpio Avenue, it turns southeast towards San Pablo.
+At the Santo Tomas Roundabout, where it meets N4 (Jose P. Laurel Highway) and Governor Carpio Avenue, it turns southeast as it leaves the province.
 It then re-enters the province of Laguna through Alaminos and then San Pablo, bypassing its poblacion.

-It then enters the province of Quezon at Tiaong, passing by the Villa Escudero plantations and going through the poblacion, followed by the municipalities of Candelaria and Sariaya and the city of Tayabas, where it turns southeast towards Lucena at the Calumpang Junction.
+N1 then enters the province of Quezon at Tiaong.
+There, it passes the Villa Escudero plantations and the site of the future Tiaong Interchange of SLEX Toll Road 4, then cuts through the poblacion as Doña Tating Street and then veers east as Don V. Robles Street.
+It then traverses the municipalities of Candelaria (as Rizal Avenue through the poblacion) and Sariaya (as General Luna Street through the poblacion) and the city of Tayabas, where it turns southeast towards Lucena at the Calumpang Junction.

 Tayabas to Pagbilao

-From Tayabas through Lucena, N1 then follows the entire Lucena Diversion Road (also known as MSR Diversion Road), a wide road which bypasses the Old Manila South Road alignment through Lucena poblacion up to the road's eastern end in Pagbilao.
+From Tayabas through Lucena, N1 then follows the entire Lucena Diversion Road (also known as MSR Diversion Road), a wide road that bypasses the Old Manila South Road alignment, which cuts through Lucena poblacion, up to the road's eastern end in Pagbilao.